Mike Belobradic: My Resume

 I began my career as an advertising copywriter, eventually earning the position of Creative Director at the ad agency where I worked.
 Wanting to be closer to the business side of things, my career then moved to positions in several related disciplines: promotions and event management; public affairs, media relations and communications; sales and marketing; product management; marketing communications; digital strategy; Wealth Management and business strategy; sales; and digital strategy.

 Over the course of my career, my greatest strength and key point of differentiation has always been my writing skills and my ability to create compelling stories for whatever I am doing.
 I believe that solid writing and editing skills are worth their weight in gold no matter what you do in business.
 In my career fields, if you cannot communicate effectively and succinctly, you are going to be at some level of disadvantage.

-First and foremost, I am a Marketing, Digital Strategy and Social Media advisor who helps businesses and individuals to develop their unique brand strategies and corresponding marketing plans.
+First and foremost, I am a Marketing, Digital Strategy and Social Media advisor who helps businesses and individuals to develop their unique brand strategy, value proposition and corresponding marketing plan.
 My strength comes from the fact that I have lived in the shoes of sales professionals, business professionals, product managers and more.
 I have walked the walk and this comes through in my approach to targeted marketing strategy.